temporalio/documentation/docs/cloud/how-to-get-started-with-temporal_cloud.md

 1. Create a Zendesk ticket to request a new account.
    (We are working to make self-serve account creation available.)

-## 2. Get CA certificates
+## 2. Issue CA certificates

-Access to Temporal Cloud requires a certificate from you.
+You must provide your own certificates to access Temporal Cloud.
-For requirements, see the following:
+For certificate requirements, see the following:

 - [Requirements for CA certificates](/cloud/how-to-manage-certificates-in-temporal-cloud#requirements-for-ca-certificates)
 - [Issue root CA and end-entity certificates](/cloud/how-to-manage-certificates-in-temporal-cloud#issue-root-ca-and-end-entity-certificates)